Atom Learning logo

 Dixit

-Looking for more fun ways for your child to develop knowledge, skills and confidence?
-Atom Nucleus is the all-in-one online learning platform to help children aged 7–11 master the Key Stage 2 curriculum and prepare for exams.
+Looking for more ways to boost your child’s confidence in English, maths and reasoning?
+Atom Home is the all-in-one online learning platform that helps children aged 7–11 master the Key Stage 2 curriculum and prepare for exams – while having fun.

-• Unlimited 11 plus mock tests mirroring the style and content of grammar and independent school entrance exams
+• Unlimited 11+ mock tests tailored to grammar and independent school exams

-Try Atom Nucleus for free for five days and see the difference it makes to your child.
+Try Atom Home for free for five days – and see the difference it makes to your child’s learning.

 Contents